GuntherSe/clubdmx_code/README.md

 If you plan to test and work with older hardware like unused laptops or so, this is also fine.
 I can recommend to install Debian with a lightweight desktop like LXDE or LXQT.
 The install instructions mentioned above will apply to this hardware too.

+Also fine and tested is to use a VirtualBox on a Windows host to install a Debian client and ClubDMX.

 ## License

 [MIT](LICENSE.md)